 In the modern brochure example below, it’s featured right on the cover:

-Aldrich may look like a font that you see in a sci-fi movie but it actually was inspired by early 20th Century gothic designs.
+Aldrich may look like a clean modern font that you see in a sci-fi movie but it actually was inspired by early 20th Century gothic designs.

 The rounded letters look like something you would see carved into a museum or fancy gallery that was built many years ago.